 This August, Naz – a Team Leader in our Reservations Department – joined a group of clients on the Malaysia, Borneo & Singapore tour.
 We sat down with her to find out what she thought of her experience.

-What were your thoughts and expectations about Malaysia, Borneo & Singapore before you went, and did the tour surpass these expectations or not?
+What were your thoughts and expectations about Malaysia, Borneo & Singapore before you went, and did the tour surpass these expectations?

 I was apprehensive about travelling so far away and was nervous about the long flight, however Singapore Airlines was a fantastic airline with amazing service and entertainment throughout, which made the flight go by quickly.